 William Butler Yeats was born on June 13, 1865, in Dublin, Ireland.
 His father, John Yeats, studied law and art, and his mother, Susan, was descended from a wealthy merchant family.
 After his birth, they moved to Merville, Sligo, where Yeats grew up.
 He often wrote about the area and its influence on his art.
 Yeats siblings, Jack, Elizabeth, and Susan Mary, were all artists.
 The two sisters were part of the Arts and Crafts movement, and his brother became a fairly well-known painter.

 The family moved to England in 1867, where John followed his career as an artist.
-The kids were educated at home before Yeats spent some time at Godolphin school.
+The children were educated at home before Yeats spent some time at Godolphin school.
 The Yeats family had to return to Dublin due to financial strains at the end of 1880.
 The young poet started writing during this period.

 During the mid-1880s, perhaps inspired by his father, Yeats studied art at the Metropolitan School of Art in Dublin.
 His interest in art waned, though, after he published his first collection of poetry in 1885.
 During this same period, Yeats met several important figures in the British literary scene.
 These included George Bernard Shaw and Oscar Wilde.
 One of the most important people he came into contact with was Maud Gonne, a revolutionary woman who Yeats often wrote about and who was a supporter of Irish independence.
 One such poem that’s considered to be inspired by Gonne is ‘When You Are Old,’ He loved her throughout his life and proposed to her several times (in 1891, 1899, 1900, and 1901), but she refused each time.
 She eventually married Major John MacBride, an Irish nationalist.
 When speaking about her, the poet said: